-ABans has prepared the policy statement covering all the points as per the guidelines to ensure compliance under the Prevention of Money Laundering Act, 2002.
-This statement has been framed as a part of the overall procedures adopted by ABans Group of Companies to implement the Anti money Laundering provisions envisaged under the PMLA, 2002.
+Abans has prepared the policy statement covering all the points as per the guidelines to ensure compliance under the Prevention of Money Laundering Act, 2002.
+This statement has been framed as a part of the overall procedures adopted by Abans Group of Companies to implement the Anti-money Laundering provisions envisaged under the PMLA, 2002.
 This policy statement shall be applicable to all the Group Companies, including all the branches and regional offices.

 The policy has been approved by the Board in its meeting held on June 18, 2014 and the subsequent modifications as per fresh SEBI guidelines also approved by the Board in its meeting held on March 21, 2017.
-The policy shall be updated periodically as and when fresh/revised guidelines are issued by the regulators, with proper version controls, and shall be placed before the Board for approval.
+The policy shall be reviewed annually and updated periodically as and when fresh/ revised guidelines are issued by the regulators, with proper version controls, and shall be placed before the Board for approval.

-6. Customer Due Diligence Process (Point 5)
+4. Customer Due Diligence Process (Point 5 (Point 2.2 of the Latest Circular))

 The Company shall put in place appropriate customer due diligence measures, which should be applied to all customers (new as well as existing).
-These measures comprise,
+These measures comprise, securities account.

-- Obtaining sufficient information in order to identify persons who beneficially own or control the securities account.
 Whenever it is apparent that the securities acquired or maintained through an account are beneficially owned by a party other than the client, that party should be identified using client identification and verification procedures.
-The beneficial owner is the natural person or persons who ultimately own, control or influence a client and/or persons on whose behalf a transaction is being conducted.
-It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement. - Verify the client's identity using reliable, independent source documents, data or information;
+The beneficial owner is the natural person or persons who ultimately own, control or influence a client and/or person on whose behalf a transaction is being conducted.
+It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement.